 Independently homeschooling students are required by law to test using state approved test examiners in grades 3, 5, 8, and 10.
 You can test every year if you so choose.
 Older students that participate in sports for a local school will need to test every year and give those results to the Athletic Dept. of the school they are playing for.
 Test results are sent to you, the parent, by the test examiner.
 They are not sent to the ESD, nor do you turn them into the ESD or anyone else--unless requested.
 Simply keep these results in your child's homeschool file.
 These tests are not overly difficult and most students score very well on them.
 Should the ESD request your child's scores, they would only be concerned with a student that scores a cumulative score of less than 15%.
 IF a student scores lower than that, they can continue homeschooling and simply retest the next year.
 As long as their score is higher than the year before (even if it is still under 15%), they are fine in the eyes of the state.
 IF they were to score even lower, they are given yet another year to homeschool and re-test.
 As you can see, the tests and scores are nothing to stress about.

-Testing is offered locally in Southern Oregon by Jackson County Home Educators (JCHE) each spring for $37.
+Testing is offered locally in Southern Oregon by Jackson County Home Educators (JCHE) each spring for around $50.
 These large group tests happen at a local church and are pencil/paper tests.
 You can also contact their test examiners to schedule small group testing for your child (especially if he/she is very easily distracted).
-Small group testing is $47.
-You can find more information about JCHE's testing at the links below and you can contact the lead examiner, Nancy Ludwick, at 541-601-2257.
+Small group testing does cost a little bit more than large group.
+You can find more information about scheduling testing by contacting the lead examiner, Nancy Ludwick, at 541-601-2257.

 What about charter schools?

 Charter Schools (like Logos, Baker, etc...) are technically public schools.
 They receive public funding and are under the oversight of their governing school district.
 This means that charter school students, though they mostly school at home, are technically public school students.
 Therefore, the above information about registering with the ESD and testing does not apply.